alxbilger/Elasticity/README.md

 ## Description
 A SOFA plugin for the development of a clean FEM formulation.

+Elasticity is a plugin re-implementing the elastic force fields in SOFA in a generic and modular manner.
+In particular, a single piece of code allows generating a component for any type of element, in any dimension.
+On top of that, a generic and element-agnostic component (prefab-like) instantiates the appropriate components based on the elements in the topology.
+The emphasis was placed on the readability of the code, allowing to easily compare the code to the equations.

+The plugin supports the following formulations:
+- Linear elasticity assuming a small strain
+- Linear elasticity using a corotational approach
+- Hyperelasticity with different constitutive equations

 ## Compilation

 The plugin does not depend on any other plugin or external library.